 Pesach delivery changes:

-Next week, during Chol HaMoed Pesach, there will be no delivery.
-Monday recipients will not receive boxes on April 6th, and Wednesday recipients will not be receiving on April 8th.
+During Chol HaMoed Pesach, there will be no delivery.
+Wednesday recipients will not receive boxes on April 20th, and Monday recipients will not be receiving on April 25th.
+Consequently:

 THE RITES OF SPRING

-Well, it’s official – spring is here.
+For the past few weeks, it’s been official: spring is already here.
 Astronomically speaking, spring begins on the day of the vernal equinox, where the length of day is equal to the length of night.
 Spring ends on the summer solstice, when the day is longest and the night is shortest.
 For us in the northern hemisphere, spring begins on March 21st and ends on June 21st.
 Spring is traditionally known as a season for awakening, renewal and love.
 This is the season for wooing and for romance, providing perfect weather for lovers.
 Yet in Israel, spring is not such a pleasant, temperate interlude.
+Here, spring is the season of topsy-turvy weather—pleasant days which turn to rainy ones followed by a hazy heat wave, just like we’ve been seeing over the past few weeks.
 Yet, when the European immigrants arrived here, they couldn’t face bidding farewell to the European season of rejuvenation and blossoming, thus they promptly inserted it into the Israeli calendar.
-But here, spring is the season of topsy-turvy weather—pleasant days which turn to rainy ones followed by a hazy heat wave, just like we’ve been seeing over the past few weeks.
 And indeed, regardless of the weather pattern, as they say in Proverbs, “No matter how long the winter, spring is sure to follow.”

 In the Bible, the term spring (aviv in Hebrew) defines a particular stage in the development of grain, the start of ripening when the stalk begins to harden.
 In our region, the first grain to ripen is the barley, and the month of aviv is that month when barley reaches the stage of development called “aviv.”
 This “aviv” of the grain takes place at a time when the rains have diminished, the sun is shining and the temperatures are beginning to rise.
 And so, in Hebrew, this transition time between winter and summer came to be called aviv.
 It is also the month that the Children of Israel came out of Egypt.
 The book of Exodus (9:31) recounts the effects of the plague of hail, saying, “And the flax and the barley were smitten; for the barley was in the ear, and the flax was in bloom.
 But the wheat and the spelt were not smitten; for they ripen late.”
 The short spring of the month of Nissan is indeed a fine time to go out of Egypt for a sojourn in the Sinai Desert (as those Israelis congregating in Taba will certainly attest).
 Rashi even wrote, “This is what he indicated to them: See the kindness which He has done to you, for He brought you forth in a month in which it is fitting to go forth, not (too) hot and not (too) cold, and no rains.”
 (Commentary on Exodus 13:4)